 Every year, we see thousands of medical cases shared on Figure 1.
-Here are some of our favorites of 2016.
+Here are some of our favorites from the past year.

 1. Help from afar

 In 2016, the Syrian refugee crisis reached new heights, and doctors in the area took to Figure 1 to help patients.
 Take the case of Dr. Rogy Masri, a doctor in a Syrian refugee camp in northern Lebanon.
 He asked a question about a skin lesion on Figure 1, and he was helped toward a diagnosis (the parasitic infection Leishmaniasis) by an internal medicine resident in Vancouver, Canada.

 The Syrian refugee camp where Dr. Rogi Masri has used Figure 1 to help patients.

 2. The patient who implanted a credit-card chip into his hand

 This X-ray shows a chip implanted between the thumb and the index finger of a patient, an incidental finding discovered by a registered nurse.